 Wow, do you feel as inspired as we do?
 Most definitely?
 Perfect.
 Now let's learn more about Joomla.

-Like WordPress, Joomla is a CMS (Content Management System) that provides a framework for building websites.
-It was written in PHP and uses MySQL for data storage.
+Like WordPress, Joomla is a CMS (Content Management System) framework for building websites.
+It was written in PHP and used MySQL for data storage.
 This content management system was built using MVC (Model View Controller) framework/design architecture.
-Whether you want to build a complex or simple site, Joomla can help you bring it all together without any coding required.
+Whether you want to develop a complex or simple site, Joomla can help you bring it all together without any coding required.

 The following excerpt from our "Introduction to Joomla" guide expands on the above definition a bit:

-“Joomla is a Content Management System, otherwise known as a CMS.
-What a CMS does is allows you to easily get a website up and running, with little to no coding needed.
-Joomla is able to handle all of the necessary coding that would be needed for the site on its back end.”
+"Joomla is a Content Management System, otherwise known as a CMS.
+A CMS allows you to easily get a website up and running, with little to no coding needed.
+Joomla can handle all of the necessary codings that would be needed for the site on its back end."

 More Information Found Within Our "Introduction to Joomla" Guide:

 Joomla was first released in 2005, and millions of people have used it since its debut.
-One thing that is worth mentioning about Joomla is that it is somewhat more challenging to learn than other CMS options like, say WordPress, for example.
+One thing worth mentioning about Joomla is that it is somewhat more challenging to learn than other CMS options like WordPress, for example.
 Perhaps this is because Joomla is catered more toward web developers, making it a little more intricate.

 Developers love Joomla because it offers advanced features and customization that other CMS options don't necessarily have.
 For instance, Joomla supports object-oriented programming languages.